 Jumping In

-For a child new to dance, his/her initial days and weeks can be quite daunting.
-This is particularly true for a very young student who has yet to even attend formal schooling.
+The initial days and weeks of dance class can be quite overwhelming for a child new to dance.
 The new environment and unfamiliar faces can be frightening at first.

-Gentle encouragement may help shy or frightened children adjust but most will participate when they are ready because often, no matter how intimidated, few kids will endure missing out on the fun for very long.
+Gentle encouragement may help shy or frightened children adjust but most will be ready to participate after a session or two.
+Few kids are willing to miss out on the fun for very long.

 “Don’t Go!!”